 top of page

-India’s rich history of textiles, fabric and design make an adventure here, one of the most exciting holidays imaginable.
-This tour will take you to the heart of India.
+India’s rich textiles, fabric and design make an adventure here, one of the most exciting holidays imaginable.
+This tour takes you to the heart of India.
 Meet fine craftspeople and connect with the stories that have kept their traditions, dating to the 15th century, alive.
-Experience the exquisite cultures of rural India while travelling through the corridors of India’s textile rich states.

 Allindiapermit_Textile Heritage[3].jpg